Last Minute Father’s Day Activities for Students

 Christy Walters

 In 1972, Father’s Day became a nationwide holiday in the United States.
-Since then, on the third Sunday in June, we take time to remember, celebrate, and thank the fathers and father figures in our lives for the things they do for us all year long.
-If you want to add Father’s Day activities for students to your lessons before the end of the school year, you can use our curated text sets full of articles, activities, and assessments to keep your students engaged before summer break.
+Since then, on the third Sunday in June, we take time to remember, celebrate, and thank the fathers and father figures in our lives for all the things they do for us throughout the year.

-ELA Father’s Day activities for students
+[ELA Father’s Day activities](id-ela)

 Get students thinking about the roles of fathers and father figures in their lives with content and activities for the ELA classroom: